geoffreybennett/alsa-scarlett-gui/docs/iface-4th-gen-small.md

 The 4i4 interface has volume knobs on the front panel, the position of which is shown in the main window.

-## Routing and Mixing
+## Routing

-The routing and mixing capabilities of the 4th Gen interfaces are the same in concept as the 2nd and 3rd Gen interfaces, but there is a DSP which is separately routable, and the default routing uses the mixer extensively.
+The routing capabilities of the 4th Gen interfaces are the same in concept as the 2nd and 3rd Gen interfaces, but there is a DSP which is separately routable, and the default routing uses the mixer extensively.

-From the main window, open the Routing window with the View → Routing menu option or pressing Ctrl-R:
+From the main window, open the Routing window with View → Routing or press Ctrl-R.

 ![4th Gen 2i2 Routing](../img/scarlett-4th-gen-2i2-routing.png)